cbajapan/swift-fcsdk-ios/Sources/SwiftFCSDKiOS/SwiftFCSDKiOS.docc/VideoCalls.md

     }
 }
 ```

-#### Also it is to be noted that you will want to conform to *ACBClientCallDelegate* in order to receive call status updates as mentioned earlier.
+Also it is to be noted that you will want to conform to <doc:ACBClientCallDelegate> in order to receive call status updates as mentioned earlier.